Yannnyan/Network_EndProject/README.md

 - Each packet is filled with 1024 bytes exactly.
 This is done to prevent the data from being merged into another received packet at the client side, and vice versa.
 - To transfer data we used a field called Data to store a buffer sized at most 1024 bytes but could be lower depends on the size of the fields.
 - In order to identify the purpose of the packet we used a field named Type, which could consist of the following values: new- new packet, stop- stop sending, req- request ack.
 - The most important is the checksum field to address the white elephant in the room, which is data curroption.
-We've used 16 bits checksum which has 99.98% chance to detect errors.
+We've used 16 bits checksum.

 Every message should look something like this:
 ![image](https://user-images.githubusercontent.com/82415308/156677825-793ce11e-ec5a-475c-9f8a-9aa27cf7d490.png)